MagicMirrorOrg/MagicMirror-Documentation/development/introduction.md

 ## General Advice

-As MagicMirror has gained huge popularity, so has the number of available modules.
+As MagicMirror² has gained huge popularity, so has the number of available modules.
 For new users and developers alike, it is very time-consuming to navigate around the various repositories in order to find out what exactly a certain modules does, how it looks and what it depends on.
 Unfortunately, this